-USU LEAD curriculum and research projects are based on the FourCe-PITO Leadership Framework.
-The FourCe aspect of the LEAD framework was developed by Dr. Charles Callahan, Colonel (Ret), US Army and Dr. Neil E. Grunberg in 2014, which describes four elements of leadership: Character, Competence, Context, Communication.
-The PITO aspect of the LEAD framework (Personal, Interpersonal, Team, and Organizational) was developed by the USAF Academy PITO Model to address four levels of interaction.
+The USU LEAD Program’s curriculum, assessment, and research projects are based on the Leader/Follower Framework.
+The FourCe aspect of the LEAD framework was developed by Dr. Charles Callahan, Colonel (Ret), US Army and Dr. Neil E. Grunberg in 2014, which describes four “C” elements of leadership: Character, Competence, Context, Communication.
+The PITO aspect of the LEAD framework (Personal, Interpersonal, Team, Organizational) was based on the USAF Academy Leadership Model to address four psychosocial levels of interaction.
 This framework applies to leaders, managers, and followers.
 The four “C” elements (FourCe) include:

 - Character (“Who” the leader is) refers to physical and psychological aspects of the individual (e.g., physical characteristics, appearance, demographics, attributes, personality, attitudes, beliefs, values).

 - Competence (“What” the leader knows and does) refers to role-specific knowledge and skills and to general leadership knowledge and skills (e.g., critical thinking, decision-making, problem solving, motivating others, conflict resolution, emotional intelligence).

 - Context (“When” and “Where” leadership occurs) includes physical (e.g., time of day; climates; nutritional state, sleep, physical well-being), psychological (e.g., behavioral health), social (e.g., size and relationships within a group), and cultural (e.g., cultural values, practices, attitudes, beliefs) environments.

 - Communication (“How” leaders interact with others) includes sending and receiving information, verbally (oral and written) and nonverbally (e.g., body language and facial expressions).